Less Is More: Peer Learning from Non-disclosures

 Abstract

-In this paper, I investigate whether competitors can extract valuable information from peers’ redacted disclosures that might be useful for their future investment decisions.
-The US Securities and Exchange Commission requires US public firms to disclose their material agreements while allowing them to redact/censor parts of these contracts due to proprietary cost concerns.
-While firms censor contracts to hinder competitor learning, they also reveal to rivals that something valuable is hidden in these contracts.
-This may result in a stronger motive for rivals to unravel the information concealed in these contracts.
-Using the EDGAR log files, I find that redacted material agreements receive up to 53% more downloads than their unredacted counterparts, indicating greater attention and information demand for censored documents.
-Consistent with peer learning from redacted disclosures, I also find that firms increase their R&D spending and become more similar to redacting peers.
-Using two plausibly exogenous shocks, I show that the learning effect attenuates when rival attention is disrupted, suggesting that increased attention to redacted disclosures might be a potential mechanism that explains peer learning.
-My study contributes to the literature on corporate investment under uncertainty and provides insight into the underlying mechanisms of peer learning documented in the literature.
+I investigate whether competitors can extract valuable insights from the redacted disclosures of peers, impacting their strategic investment decisions.
+The US Securities and Exchange Commission requires US public firms to disclose their material agreements while allowing them to redact/censor parts of these contracts due to proprietary reasons.
+While firms censor contracts to hinder competitor learning, they also reveal to rivals that something valuable is hidden in these contracts, resulting in a stronger motive for rivals to unravel the information concealed in these contracts.
+Using the EDGAR log files, I find that redacted material agreements receive up to 57% more downloads than their unredacted counterparts, indicating greater attention and information demand for redacted documents.
+Reflecting learning from redacted disclosures, firms align their product portfolios with redacting peers over time, indicating a shift towards similar markets.
+Employing exogenous CEO departures as firm-specific attention shocks, I document a diminished peer learning effect, underscoring focused attention as a key mechanism for interpreting redacted disclosures.
+Anticipating the attention mechanism at play, redacting firms seem to further obfuscate the disclosures of redacted contracts, intensifying the complexity of the learning process for competitors.
+Overall, the study contributes to the literature on peer effects and provides insights into firms’ strategic disclosure practices and their interplay with disclosure processing costs.

 Mustafa Ahçı